defisym/OpenFusionExamples/Extensions/StringSplitter/ToInstall/Files/Help/StringSplitter/StringSplitter.md

     - *cost about 35ms for a 1000 line file*
     - *routine*
       - *remove comments*
-      - *iterate all lines splited by split regex*
+      - *iterate all lines split by split regex*
       - *if a line is empty, skip it*
       - *remove indent*
       - *save result to SplitStrVec*